smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 * See all open and closed issues for apps which were either created by the OEM or made public by another OEM
 * Close self-authored issues that have been deemed solved or irrelevant
 * Re-open self-authored closed issues
-* Mark an open self-authored issue as resolved or unresolved
 * Exchange text-based messages with the app developer regarding a specific issue
 * Delete any self-authored text-based message

 App developers should be able to:
 * Initiate, view, and reply to general text-based messages from all OEMs
 * See all open and closed issues against their app
-* Mark an open issue as resolved or unresolved
 * Exchange text-based messages with the OEM regarding a specific issue
 * Delete any self-authored text-based message